mk-fg/onedrive-fuse-fs/README.md

-skydrive-fuse
+skydrive-fuse-fs
 ----------------------------------------

-Script to mount skydrive as a FUSE filesystem.
+Script to mount Microsoft SkyDrive folder as a FUSE filesystem.

 Usage